 AMA supports legislation that maintains the authority of physicians in patient care.

-- AMA opposes legislation that would allow for the independent practice of advanced practice registered nurses.
+- AMA opposes legislation that would allow for the independent practice of advanced practice registered nurses and physician assistants.

 - AMA assists state and specialty medical associations that seek to enact legislation that supports dynamic, flexible, physician-led team models of care.

 - The AMA creates evidence-based tools for medical associations and policymakers seeking to expand the health care workforce.

 Draw on issue briefs and other resources for background on major topics related to physician-led, team-based care.

 Those looking to enact team-based care reforms in their state can use the following model bill as a starting point in the law-making process.

 Draw on additional resources as you pursue physician-led, team-based care legislation in your state and across the country.